 - frequent headaches are some of the signs of visual impairments in students,

 - poor handwriting,

-- Students skip words while reading or using a finger to follow the words while reading,
+- Students skip words while reading or use a finger to follow the words while reading,

 - Students become clumsy,

-- Students turn or tilt their head when looking at something,
+- Students turn or tilt their heads when looking at something,

 - Students complain of itchy eyes and they have dry eyes,